DiP: Taming Diffusion Models in Pixel Space¶

 TL;DR¶

-The paper proposes DiP, an efficient pixel-space diffusion framework.
-By utilizing a DiT backbone to model global structures on large patches combined with a lightweight Patch Detailer Head to recover local details, it achieves computational efficiency comparable to LDMs without requiring a VAE, reaching a 1.79 FID on ImageNet 256×256.
+Ours proposes DiP, an efficient pixel-space diffusion framework.
+By utilizing a DiT backbone to model global structures with large patches and a lightweight Patch Detailer Head to recover local details, it achieves computational efficiency comparable to LDMs without requiring a VAE, reaching a 1.79 FID on ImageNet 256×256.

 Background & Motivation¶

-Background: Latent Diffusion Models (LDMs) compressed into latent space via VAE have become the de facto standard, but VAEs introduce information loss and preclude end-to-end training.
-Pixel-space diffusion models preserve the full signal but suffer from high computational costs.
+Background: Latent Diffusion Models (LDMs) have become the de facto standard by compressing images into latent space via VAEs.
+However, VAEs introduce information loss and are not trained end-to-end.
+Pixel-space diffusion models preserve full signals but suffer from high computational costs.

-Key Challenge: Pixel-space models face a quality-efficiency dilemma: small patches retain detail but cause sequence explosion; large patches are efficient but lose high-frequency information, as the self-attention mechanism of DiT compresses rich spatial information within a patch into a single token.
+Key Challenge: Pixel-space models face a quality-efficiency dilemma: small patches preserve details but lead to excessive sequence lengths; large patches are efficient but lose high-frequency information as the self-attention mechanism in DiT compresses rich intra-patch spatial information into a single token.

 Goal: To achieve efficiency comparable to LDMs in pixel space while avoiding VAE information loss and retaining the advantages of end-to-end training.

-Core Idea: A DiT backbone operates on large patches to maintain efficiency, while a co-trained convolutional U-Net Patch Detailer Head injects local inductive biases, adding only 0.3% more parameters.
+Core Idea: A DiT backbone operates on large patches to maintain efficiency, combined with a co-trained convolutional U-Net Patch Detailer Head that injects local inductive biases, adding only 0.3% more parameters.

 Method¶